zooniverse/help/docs/transcription-project-guide/workflows.md

 This is the most common Task type used in transcription projects.
 Projects featuring this Task will also be able to use the Aggregate Line Inspector and Collaborative Editor ([ALICE](https://alice.zooniverse.org/about)) to inspect and edit crowdsourced transcriptions after they have reached their retirement limit.

 For detailed instructions on how to set up your project using the Transcription Task, see [this Google Doc](https://docs.google.com/document/d/1XpoMC8SBYVCie9mjU_ZBuT3dLR4bWTN-eZE5lHvls2U/edit?usp=sharing).

+#### 3.3.1.4 TextFromSubject Tasks

+The TextFromSubject task supports volunteer review of plain text files compared to a reference image, as well as direct editing of text via a pre-populated free-text entry field.
+Many projects use this to e.g. invite volunteer review and revision of automated transcription via OCR or HTR methods.

+The TextFromSubject task requires a multi-subject manifest, which will pair each subject image with its relevant text pair.
+Each subject must include: 1) an image file; and 2) a plain text file.
+The text file is treated as a paired subject with the image file, NOT as image metadata.

+For example, a subject upload for 20 subjects would need to include 20 image files and 20 corresponding plain text files, as well as a subject [manifest](https://help.zooniverse.org/getting-started/example/#details-subject-sets-and-manifest-details-aka-what-is-a-manifest), which provides the ‘roadmap’ during the upload process for which image and text files should be paired together.
+The manifest can also contain additional columns containing any metadata you would like to remain associated with the subjects.

+- It is highly recommended that you include a unique identifier field in your manifest, to help match the project classification data with the appropriate subjects.
+- The image and text file names are required, though you can name these columns whatever you like in your manifest.
+We recommend including the image column first, and the file name column second.
+The order of these files will determine which is shown first in the classify interface.

+Volunteers will be presented with a digital image containing text, and a free-text entry box that is pre-populated with the transcription of that image assigned to it via the subject manifest.
+Volunteers are expected to read through the text in the image as well as in the text box.
+Then they can click into the free-text field to edit the pre-transcribed text as needed.
+Once they are done, volunteers submit the entire corrected text string as their classification.

+TextFromSubject task data will appear in JSON format.
+Example annotation: {"task":"TASK ID NUMBER","value":"TEXT STRING GOES HERE","taskType":"textFromSubject"}